yicui/BitTube-on-Flash/README.md

 Getting it to work
 ------------------
 Digging into the source code you will find two directories: server and client-side player.
-I made the server an AIR application, only because it enables the "Local File" option to access local file system.
+I made the server an AIR application, because it enables the "Local File" option to access local file system.
 Those nice-looking charts are not drawn by me, but [Flash Open Chart](http://teethgrinder.co.uk/open-flash-chart/).
 It's up to you to include it as a SWC or just directly add its source code to the project.

-The player.fla under the root directory provides a simple template to compile the player source code into SWF.
+The *player.fla* under the root directory provides a simple template to compile the player source code into SWF.
 I used Flash CS5.
-Feel free to use your own FLA as long as it has all the necessary buttons: play, stop, pause, volume up/down, etc. Also under the root directory, I made player.html to show you how to embed the SWF player and inject Flash arguments, most important of which is the **name**, i.e., the name of the NetGroup you want to join.
+Feel free to use your own FLA as long as it has all the necessary buttons: play, stop, pause, volume up/down, etc. Also under the root directory, I made *player.html* to show you how to embed the SWF player and inject Flash arguments, most important of which is the **name**, i.e., the name of the NetGroup you want to join.

 Also in my source code, both server and player connect to rtmfp://p2p.rtmfp.net/, which is the official RTMFP server hosted by Adobe.
 But since RTMFP has now been [reverse-engineered and open-sourced](https://github.com/OpenRTMFP),